moneysocket/moneysocket-rfc/software-model/consumers-providers.md

 An application can have multiple connections, each of which can be either role.
 If it makes sense for a particular composed system, an application may have two connections open to another application with opposite role arrangements within each connection.

-## Bidirectional role
+## Automatic role

 A connection may choose to be late-binding into one of these two roles.
-In which case, it will be referred to as having a "Bidirectional" role, however it will assume either a Consumer or a Provider role upon completing a connection.
+In which case, it will be referred to as having an "Automatic" role, however it will assume either a Consumer or a Provider role upon completing a connection, provided it can find the right role to partner with.

 The application's connection will choose a role depending on the role of the other side of the connection as discovered via the handshake.